mute-key/editoroverlay/BACKLOG.md

 - [~] implement new status block for tasks in vscode or from terminal.
 - [~] to get back to configuration code at some point and clean up.

+- [~] better type definitions
+- [~] refactor some of unpolished configuration files

 | version log ===============================================================================================

 | 1.4.8 |

+- [+] new configuration, multi-cursor overlay position has been added. the configuration problems -> visibility -> overlayPosition will allow to choose between inital cursor position to last cursor position.
+- [+] multi-cursor empty/non-empty decoration has been split/added
+      + overlay configuration for both empty selection and non empty selections
+      + new modules has been added | code split from selection.ts to selection/*.ts
+- [+] split numeric.ts to hex.ts, bin.tx
+- [+] added top level namespace in numeric collection.
-+ [o] my initial design of multiCursor was incomplete to cover a lot of edge cases. multiCursor now can handle most of edge cases.
+- [o] my initial design of multiCursor was incomplete to cover a lot of edge cases. multiCursor now can handle most of edge cases.
+      + random edit cursor insert in any position
+      + un-select inconsistant cursor insert in a sequence
+      + col, zcol position metadata has been added to overlay
-+ [o] there was a bug with margin-left spacing with diagnostic render option overlays. it was hotfixed in 1.4.7.
+- [o] there was a bug with margin-left spacing with diagnostic render option overlays. it was hotfixed in 1.4.7.
-+ [o] i am not sure if the api have changed or not but the behaviour tab change event is different than as i remembered. regardless, tab change event no longer need to be subscribed.
+- [o] i am not sure if the api have changed or not but the behaviour tab change event is different than as i remembered. regardless, tab change event no longer need to be subscribed.
-+ [o] mutline highlight/status has high rendering cost. have been constantly optimizing the cost ever since. this will be onging until no longer spikes even with rapid-fire but maybe it is very difficult without debounce. the problem with debounce or throttlign will introduce some delays inbetween of responses. now that i am thinking an map could be an option here but the map object
+- [o] mutline highlight/status has high rendering cost. have been constantly optimizing the cost ever since. this will be onging until no longer spikes even with rapid-fire but maybe it is very difficult without debounce. the problem with debounce or throttlign will introduce some delays inbetween of responses. now that i am thinking an map could be an option here but the map object